Protecting the environment

 Energy

 For several years, we have been working to reduce energy consumption by carrying out equipment replacement actions for better efficiency, thermal insulation and air conditioning optimization.
-We have also established consumption indicators that are as close as possible to end users for better control of energy expenses.
-At all of our industrial sites around the world, we strive to address energy consumption by using the Best available techniques (BATs) applicable to our activity, whether for choosing new equipment or through ongoing monitoring.
+We have also established consumption indicators that are as close as possible to end users for better control of energy expenditures.
+At all of our industrial sites around the world, we strive to address energy consumption by using the Best available techniques (BATs) applicable to our activity, whether this is for choosing new equipment or through ongoing monitoring.

-Examples of achievements in 2022.
+Examples of achievements in 2023.

-Virbac in France
+France

-Virbac in Vietnam
+Vietnam

-Virbac in Mexico
+Mexico

 Water

 We are also striving to lower water consumption at equivalent activity volumes by setting up recycling or production facilities for various BAT-compliant grades of water.
-The reduction in water consumption intensity at the French sites (which account for more than 50% of the Group's production) reached 31% over the same period.
+The reduction in water consumption intensity at the French sites (which account for more than 50% of the Group’s production) reached 30% over the same period.

 Raw materials and packaging